-If you would like to recycle or dispose of household goods (Mirrors, Furniture, Shelving, Appliances, Chairs, etc.), or items due to remodeling, please place the items out near your garbage bin on Thursday nights in Almuñécar.
-The odd things will be collected every Thursday night / Friday Morning, sometimes in the wee hours of the morning.
+If you would like to recycle or dispose of household goods (Mirrors, Furniture, Shelving, Appliances, Chairs, etc.), or items due to remodeling, please place the items out near your garbage bin on Monday nights in Almuñécar.
+The odd things will be collected every Monday night / Tuesday Morning, sometimes in the wee hours of the morning.
 If you have large items or many items, it may be best to contact the Town Hall and be sure the pick up happens.
-Place your items outside from 21:00 Thursday night.
+Place your items outside from 21:00 on the night.